-The goal of Agile project management methodology is not to finish the project with all boxes ticked but to provide the most relevant, best functioning solution to the business that matches their latest needs and really helps deal with the issues that were initially discussed during the project planning.
+The goal of Agile project management methodology is not to finish the project with all boxes ticked but to provide the most relevant, best functioning solution to the business that matches their latest needs and really helps deal with the issues that were initially discussed during the project planning in task maker app.

 Principle #3: deliver working software frequently

 The software should be released often.
 Ideally, it should be showcased to the client somewhere between every couple of weeks to a couple of months.
 A preference is for the shorter timescale.

 In traditional project management, such as Waterfall or PRINCE2, software development teams would work on the solution for months before the client could see even a hint of the features and interface.
 And when the software was finally demonstrated, it often turned out that either the features were no longer needed, the general logic was off, or there was something missing.
 And by that time, implementing changes would often be so expensive and complicated that the project was deemed a failure.